Bill Gates | |

 because it invests assets that it has not yet distributed with the exclusive

-return on investment.
+goal of maximizing return on investment.
 As a result, its investments include companies

 that have been charged with worsening poverty in the same developing countries